kazazes/beacon/README.md

 ## Set-up

 Setting up **beacon** is dead simple.
-Upload the scripts, rename `beacon.ini.default` to `beacon.ini` and fill out your config.
+Rename `beacon.ini.default` to `beacon.ini` and fill out your config.
 Point your Twilio voice request URL to the `intro.php` file and you're all set.

 beacon is entirely configureable via the `beacon.ini` file.
 It uses the Twilio and bit.ly API for link shortening.
 Set your API keys, messages and authcode and you're set to go.